Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_starter/marketing_data_foundation_starter.md

 ![Alt text](assets/Upload-to-Stage.png)

-If the upload fails due to access issue then, please follow the instructions in this [document](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui) to upload the files directly to Snowflake Stage.
+If the upload fails due to an access issue then, please follow the instructions in this [document](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui) to upload the files directly to Snowflake Stage.

-## Step 3: Load Sample data to table and Create Native Application
+## Step 3: Load Sample data to the table and Create a Native Application

 Duration: 2

-### Load data and create view
+### Load data and create views

-Run the below command to create the views that will be bundled along with the nativeapp
+Run the below command to create the views that will be bundled along with the native app

 ```console
 snow sql -f sql_scripts/build_views.sql